imalenica/medltmle/README.md

 `medltmle` estimates natural and stochastic mediation effect for a longitudinal setting with time-varying mediators.
 The package implements several estimators of the direct and indirect mediation effect over multiple time-points, adjusting for measured time-varying confounding and informative right-censoring.
 Currently available estimators include TMLE for longitudinal data, IPW, and longitudinal G-formula.

+Future release will support long format and `stremr` for more elaborate longitudinal data.

 ---

 ## Installation